Raiders of the Lost Ark: Sequels and spin-offs

-The success of Raiders of the Lost Ark has spawned four sequel films.
+The success of Raiders of the Lost Ark has spawned four other films.
 Indiana Jones and the Temple of Doom was in development by 1982, while the original was still in theaters.
 A narrative prequel to Raiders, Temple of Doom follows Jones's quest to recover sacred stones and liberate the slaves of a Thuggee cult leader.
 The film became one of the highest-grossing films of 1984 and broke box office records, but fared less well with critics who accused it of racism, sexism, and containing content inappropriate for child audiences.

 A narrative sequel to Raiders, Indiana Jones and the Last Crusade, was released in 1989.
 It serves as the final film of the original trilogy and follows Jones and his father, portrayed by Sean Connery, on a quest to recover the Holy Grail.
 Like its predecessor, The Last Crusade broke box office records, becoming one of the year's highest-grossing films.
 It was also well received by critics.
 Spielberg has said the film was, in part, an "apology" for the reception to Temple of Doom.
 Following the conclusion of the film series, Lucas developed a television series, The Young Indiana Jones Chronicles (1992–1993), featuring Ford and other actors as Jones at different ages.

 A fourth film was released in 2008, titled Indiana Jones and the Kingdom of the Crystal Skull.
-It features the return of Allen as Marion Ravenwood and introduces Shia LaBeouf as her and Jones' son.
+It features the return of Allen as Marion Ravenwood and introduces Shia LaBeouf as her and Jones's son.
 The setting moved from the 1930s to the 1950s, pitting Jones against Russians to recover a crystal skull.
 The film was a financial success but polarized critics and fans.
 As with Temple of Doom, Lucas and Spielberg have defended the film and apologized for its reception.
-A fifth film, Indiana Jones and the Dial of Destiny, is scheduled for release in June 2023.
+A fifth film, Indiana Jones and the Dial of Destiny, was released in June 2023.

 Novels, comic books, and video games have also been released detailing the further adventures of Indiana Jones and his supporting cast from the films.
-Often set before and after the events of the films, these globe-spanning tales depict Jones' first marriage, and his adventures to discover the Spear of Destiny, Merlin, an Infernal Machine in the Tower of Babel, the Covenant of Buddha, the staff of Moses, the Philosopher's Stone, dinosaurs, a Unicorn horn, the Oracle of Delphi, the secrets of the Sphinx, Noah's Ark, and the fate of Atlantis.
+Often set before and after the events of the films, these globe-spanning tales depict Jones's first marriage, and his adventures to discover the Spear of Destiny, Merlin, an Infernal Machine in the Tower of Babel, the Covenant of Buddha, the staff of Moses, the Philosopher's Stone, dinosaurs, a Unicorn horn, the Oracle of Delphi, the secrets of the Sphinx, Noah's Ark, and the fate of Atlantis.
 Jones is sometimes aided by Sallah in his conflicts against Belloq and Lao Che (from Temple of Doom), among others.